 - Be aware of the cost of the surgery, as your medical insurance does not necessarily cover the expense.

-- Make an appointment at Optimed for a comprehensive eye evaluation to identify possible conditions that might contra-indicate refractive surgery.
+- Make an appointment at Optimed Eye and Laser Clinic for a comprehensive eye evaluation to identify possible conditions that might contra-indicate refractive surgery.

 Apart from the above factors, Dr Potgieter must also be made aware of the following:

 - Potential pathology of your cornea (e.g. whether you have adverse eye conditions such as keratoconus).

 - To what degree your cornea requires a change in shape.